 In addition, ferric citrate can help replenish iron in the body necessary to make healthy red blood cells.
 This medication comes in tablet form and is taken typically 3 times a day, with meals.
 Common side effects of Ferric Citrate include diarrhea, discolored (dark) stools, nausea, constipation, and vomiting. the main use of Ferric Citrate is as a food additive.

-In the table below some of the chemical and physical properties of this product are mentioned.
-All data that is mentioned in this table is gathered from the Wikipedia website:
+In the table below some of the chemical and physical properties of this product are mentioned:

 Iron(III) citrate and Ferric Citrate like ferrous sulphate anhydrous can be used as a dietary supplement and as a nutrient.
 Iron has a vital function in combining with protein and copper to make hemoglobin.
 Iron also prevents fatigue and promotes good skin tone.